-We quench our thirst for wine knowledge through local tastings—there are 180 AWS chapters across the United States, and through regional and national wine events and formal training and wine courses.
+We quench our thirst for wine knowledge through local tastings—there are 180 American Wine Society chapters across the United States, and through regional and national wine events and formal training and wine courses.
 Each event is an opportunity to make new friends, share a glass of wine and learn about the history, culture and traditions involved in making and drinking wine.

 Discover more about what is in your glass.

 The first American Wine Society meeting took place in Western New York at the vineyard of Dr. Konstantin Frank on Keuka Lake near Hammondsport on October 7, 1967.
 The inaugural meeting included 200 grape growers, home winemakers, and wine lovers.
-As AWS grew, the emphasis evolved to a shared vision of appreciating wine from across the globe and learning more about it.
+As American Wine Society grew, the emphasis evolved to a shared vision of appreciating wine from across the globe and learning more about it.

 Most early members of the Society were winemakers, and the American Wine Society continues to value this key segment of our membership.
-Even today, 30 percent of the members are amateur winemakers—a fact we take great pride in mentioning.
+Even today, a significant number of the members are amateur winemakers—a fact we take great pride in mentioning.
 Some of our amateur winemakers go on to commercial winemaking.

 “Wine-growing and wine-drinking are attached at the roots to the most widespread and longest-lived civilizations the earth has known.”